Korean language: Writing systems

-The Chinese language, written with Chinese characters and read with Sino-Xenic pronunciations, was first introduced to Korea in the 1st century BC, and remained the medium of formal writing and government until the late 19th century.
-Korean scholars adapted Chinese characters (known in Korean as Hanja) to write their own language, creating scripts known as idu, hyangchal, gugyeol, and gakpil.
-These systems were cumbersome, due to the fundamental disparities between the Korean and Chinese languages, and accessible only to those educated in classical Chinese.
+The Chinese language, written with Chinese characters and read with Sino-Xenic pronunciations, was introduced to Korea in the 1st century BC and remained the medium of formal writing and government until the late 19th century.
+Korean scholars adapted Chinese characters (known in Korean as Hanja) to write their own language, creating scripts known as idu, hyangchal, gugyeol and gakpil.
+These systems were cumbersome owing to the fundamental disparities between the Korean and Chinese languages and accessible only to those educated in classical Chinese.
 Most of the population was illiterate.

 In the 15th century King Sejong the Great personally developed an alphabetic featural writing system, known today as Hangul, to promote literacy among the common people.
 Introduced in the document Hunminjeongeum, it was called eonmun ('colloquial script') and quickly spread nationwide to increase literacy in Korea.

 The Korean alphabet was denounced by the yangban aristocracy, who looked down upon it for being too easy to learn.
-However, it gained widespread use among the common class and was widely used to print popular novels which were enjoyed by the common class.
-Since few people could understand official documents written in classical Chinese, Korean kings sometimes released public notices entirely written in Hangul as early as the 16th century for all Korean classes, including uneducated peasants and slaves.
-By the 17th century, the yangban had exchanged Hangul letters with slaves, which suggests a high literacy rate of Hangul during the Joseon era.
+However it gained widespread use among the common class and was widely used to print popular novels, which were enjoyed by the common class.
+Since few people could understand official documents written in classical Chinese, Korean kings sometimes released public notices written entirely in Hangul as early as the 16th century for all Korean classes, including uneducated peasants and slaves.
+By the 17th century the yangban had exchanged Hangul letters with slaves, which suggests a high literacy rate of Hangul during the Joseon era.

-In the context of growing Korean nationalism in the 19th century, the Kabo Reform of 1894 abolished the Confucian examinations and decreed that government documents would be issued in Hangul instead of literary Chinese.
+In the context of growing Korean nationalism in the 19th century the Kabo Reform of 1894 abolished the Confucian examinations and decreed that government documents would be issued in Hangul instead of literary Chinese.
 Some newspapers were published in Hangul, but other publications used Korean mixed script, with Hanja for Sino-Korean vocabulary and Hangul for other elements.
-North Korea abolished Hanja in writing in 1949, but continues to teach them in schools.
-Their usage in South Korea is mainly reserved for specific circumstances such as newspapers, scholarly papers and disambiguation.
+North Korea abolished Hanja in writing in 1949 but continues to teach it in schools.
+Its usage in South Korea is mainly reserved for specific circumstances such as newspapers, scholarly papers and disambiguation.
 Today Hanja is largely unused in everyday life but is still important for historical and linguistic studies.